grif-bandito/grif-bandito.github.io/projects/Ghost-project.md

 </p>

 Left-to-Right:
 * **Figure 001** The shell of Ghost left view.
-Small hole that aligns with the S20's mic when in place.
+Large hole that aligns with the S20's flashlight and a small hole on the side that aligns with the S20's mic when in place.
 * **Figure 002** The shell of Ghost right view.
 Slot for the speakers and USB-C port for the S20.
 * **Figure 003** The shell of Ghost back view.
 Magnetic access panel.